-This approach requires many efforts to maintain the correct mapping: all the gateways need to get coherent tables to apply the same mappings, the conversion tables must be distributed among all the operational gateways, and also every update needs to be distributed.
-This static mechanism requires quite a long time to be spent modifying and distributing the information, putting heavy constraints on the time schedule of every update.
+Static tables are one of the possible methods to publish MCGAM.
+However this static mechanism requires quite a long time to be spent modifying and distributing the information, putting heavy constraints on the time schedule of every update.
 In fact it does not appear efficient compared to the Internet Domain Name Service (DNS).
 More over it does not look feasible to distribute the database to a large number of other useful applications, like local address converters, e-mail User Agents or any other tool requiring the mapping rules to produce correct results.